 This part of the strategy can be as simple as working through your most authoritative pages and identifying opportunities to pass link authority onto others where appropriate.

 If you are working with a site that has earned a high number of good quality links, this can be pretty straightforward.

-Expert Tip: If any of the authority pages you’ve identified don’t contain related content, don’t link to them.
+Expert Tip: If any of the authority pages you have identified don’t contain related content, don’t link to them.
 Create that content from scratch instead, if it makes sense to do so as part of your wider content strategy.

 Step 6: Using Internal Links to Optimize Fresh Content

-If you are working with a site that has not earned a great deal of links, you can approach this initially from the point of view of optimizing fresh content instead.
+If you are working with a site that has not earned a lot of links, you can approach this initially from the point of view of optimizing fresh content instead.

 This will mean consulting a list of authoritative pages to identify opportunities for relevant interlinking to benefit your search performance.